l3wk/beautiful-jekyll/_posts/2019-01-02-identity-management.md

 Setting up ansible vault is a simple process:

-    - Create a password file in your home directory (e.g., `touch ~/.vault_pass`)
+ * Create a password file in your home directory (e.g., `touch ~/.vault_pass`)
-    - Set permissions on the file to ensure only you have access (e.g., `chmod 600 .vault_pass`)
+ * Set permissions on the file to ensure only you have access (e.g., `chmod 600 .vault_pass`)
-    - Add your desired vault encrypt/decrypt password (e.g., use `pwgen` to generate a random password)
+ * Add your desired vault encrypt/decrypt password (e.g., use `pwgen` to generate a random password)
-    - Update your `.bash_profile` to export a new environment variable referencing the password file (i.e., `export ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass`)
+ * Update your `.bash_profile` to export a new environment variable referencing the password file (i.e., `export ANSIBLE_VAULT_PASSWORD_FILE=~/.vault_pass`)

-We can now use the *ansible-vault* command to securely encrypt *secrets.yml* (note that there's no need to manually specify the *--ask-vault-pass* or *--vault-password-file* flags, as the password file will be automatically picked up from the environment):
+We can now use the `ansible-vault` command to securely encrypt *secrets.yml* (note that there's no need to manually specify the `--ask-vault-pass` or `--vault-password-file` flags, as the password file will be automatically picked up from the environment):

 ```bash
 ansible-vault encrypt secrets.yml
 ```

-Even though I've encrypted my *secrets.yml* using ansible vault, I've decided not to go ahead and check the file into git along with the other resources from this post.
+As noted earlier, even though I've encrypted my *secrets.yml* using ansible vault, I've decided not to go ahead and check the file into git along with the other resources from this post.
 The reason for this is that once the file is up on GitHub, it's pretty much there forever.
 This could prove problematic later on down the track, should a previously unknown security vulnerability be detected in vault (for example).

-An even better solution for the long term would be to set up a local secrets server (e.g., [HashiCorp Vault](https://www.vaultproject.io/)) and use this to separate out any sensitive information from the provisioning scripts entirely (we might take a look at how to set this up in a future article, so stay tuned!).
+An even better solution for the long term would be to set up a local secrets server (such as [HashiCorp Vault](https://www.vaultproject.io/)) and use this to separate out any sensitive information from the provisioning scripts entirely (we might take a look at how to set this up in a future article, so stay tuned!).

 # Vagrant Updates